The International Exhibitions of the Triennale di Milano

 1988, 17th Triennale di Milano.
 In the photo: Residential design – the collector’s room by Massimiliano Scolari.

-In 1992, the 18th Triennale, entitled “Life in Things and Nature: Design and the Environmental Challenge” focused on the relationships between human beings, technology, and environment.
+In 1992, the 18th Triennale, entitled “Life in Things and Nature: Design and the Environmental Challenge” focused on the relationships between human beings, technology, and the environment.
 The international exhibition featured a vast program of thematic exhibitions, courses, meetings, and conferences.
 The exhibition was designed by Aldo Rossi.

 18th Triennale di Milano 1992.
 The entrance atrium designed by Aldo Rossi and Luca Meda.